LezaMalik/Big_Data/README.md

 * **Flume:** Collects, aggregates, and transfers streaming data into Hadoop for analysis.

 * **Kafka:** Publishes and subscribes to data streams, providing a platform for real-time event processing.

+### 15. What is Apache Kafka?

+Apache Kafka is a distributed event streaming platform.
+It is not a part of the Hadoop ecosystem itself but is often used in conjunction with Hadoop and other big data technologies to handle real-time data streaming and processing.

+Apache Kafka is designed to efficiently handle high-throughput, fault-tolerant, and scalable data streaming.
+It provides a publish-subscribe model where producers can send records to topics, and consumers can subscribe to those topics to receive and process the records in real-time.

+Kafka is commonly used in scenarios where you need to process and analyze large volumes of data as it's generated, rather than storing and batch-processing it later.
+It can be integrated with Hadoop components like HDFS (Hadoop Distributed File System) and Apache Spark to allow for seamless data flow from real-time streams to batch processing and storage.

+Here's how Kafka fits into the Hadoop ecosystem:

+* **Ingestion:** Kafka acts as a buffer between data sources (producers) and data consumers.
+Data can be ingested from various sources (such as application logs, sensors, databases, etc.) into Kafka topics.

+* **Real-time Processing:** Once data is in Kafka topics, consumers (which can include Spark, Flink, Storm, or custom applications) can process this data in real-time, performing tasks like real-time analytics, monitoring, or anomaly detection.

+* **Storage and Data Archival:** While Kafka is not meant to be a long-term storage solution, it can serve as a temporary storage or buffer before data is processed and stored in a more permanent data store like HDFS.

+* **Integration with Hadoop Components:** Kafka can be used as a data source for Hadoop components like HDFS, Hive, and HBase.
+This allows organizations to merge real-time and batch processing approaches seamlessly.

+* **Data Pipelines:** Kafka facilitates building complex data pipelines where data flows between different processing stages, enabling a more flexible and agile architecture for data processing.